Aaseer/Aaseer/README.md

 - 👋 Hi, I’m @Aaseer
 - 👀 I’m interested in python
 - 🌱 I’m currently learning Python (Tkinter and gonna start cryptography and PyQt5) and C++.
-- 💞️ I’m looking to collaborate on a discord bot
+- 💞️ I’m looking to collaborate on nothing yet.
 - 📫 How to reach me email: shadowboltplayer@gmail.com

 <!---